albertopd/immo-eliza-analysis-red-pandas/results/Data Interpretation.md

 ## Represent the number of properties according to their surface using a histogram.

-#TODO: Create histogram for number of properties according to their surface
+#TODO: (Charly) Create histogram for number of properties according to their surface

 ## In your opinion, which 5 variables are the most important and why?